richardbiely/gaia-ecs/README.md

 ## Multithreading
 To fully utilize your system's potential Gaia-ECS allows you to spread your tasks into multiple threads.
 This can be achieved in multiple ways.

-Tasks that can not be split into multiple parts or it does not make sense for them to be split can use ***Schedule***.
+Tasks that can not be split into multiple parts or it does not make sense for them to be split can use ***sched***.
 It registers a job in the job system and immediately submits it so worker threads can pick it up:
 ```cpp
 mt::Job job0 {[]() {
   InitializeScriptEngine();